The Miniest Mini Golf Open 2025

 1. Entry into the amateur division of the tournament

-2. Opportunity to give competitive mini golf a whirl & earn 1 point for the 2024 AMA season
+2. Opportunity to give competitive mini golf a whirl & earn points for the 2025 AMA season

 3. Two rounds of 18 holes at Lilli Putt